10 FAQs About Alternative Payment Models (APMs)

 5. How does CMS approve and publish APMs?

-MACRA creates the Physician-focused Technical Advisory Committee (PTAC), composed of 11 appointed industry experts to vet and recommend proposed new APMs for approval by CMS.
+MACRA created the Physician-focused Technical Advisory Committee (PTAC), composed of 11 appointed industry experts to vet and recommend proposed new APMs for approval by CMS.
 Approved APMs are then typically published as a proposed rule by CMS and followed by a public comment period prior to publication of a final rule.
-CMMI may then pilot the model before further expansion across the country.
-CMS publishes an updated list of all available APMs.
-Monitor this list for publication of the highly anticipated MSSP Track 1+ model, designed to provide Track 1 ACOs with an easier transition to participation in an Advanced APM.
+CMS may then pilot the model before further expansion across the country.
+CMS publishes an updated list of all available APMs (hosted at this website for each performance year).

 Back to FAQ list